school of hi-fi

 Regarding the CD with "pink noise", in my view, it should be part of the accessories of any audiophile, but just using a normal good CD and an amplifier with mono and balance (you could temporarily reconnect an old one, with "mono" and "balance"), it's more than enough to evaluate the real dimension of this issue.

-So, if you find yourself in this situation and want to achieve the full potential of your system, you must address this very audible anomaly.
+So, if you find yourself in this situation and want to achieve the full potential of your system, you must address this sonic anomaly.
 Be aware that you cannot solve the problem by squandering money on cables or any esoteric paraphernalia, which might be the "hyper-skilled" advice of some vendor!
 At least for this time, you must get serious and look for the help of a skilled professional.

 This guy, with a spectrum analyser, two great subwoofers, and the chance of rolling off the bass response of the main speakers in the needed way, will achieve the same flat frequency response for both speakers!